dmtrKovalenko/date-io/README.md

 ### For library authors

 If you are a library author that exposes date/time management utils or controls you may want to use date-io to interop with the most popular libraries.

-Here are some instructions of how to use date-fns as an adapter:
+Here are some instructions of how to use date-fns as an adapter.

-1. Install the bindings
+#### 1. Install the bindings

 First of all it is required to provide the adapters for your users.
 We do not recommend to install the date-io directly by the end users, cause it may be easy to mismatch the version.
 The better way will be to reexport them.

-Firstly install all the adapters you want to support and lock the version
+Firstly install all the adapters you want to support and lock the version:

 ```json
 {